ACVeronikaBalogova/EN-Helpy/EN/how-to-use-fixed-assets-reporting.md

 The following standard reports have been modified for the Czech Republic (new totals for groups, etc.):

-- Analýza dlouhodobého majetku
+- Fixed asset analysis
-- Dlouhodobý majetek – úč.hodn.01
+- Fixed Assets – Book Value 01
-- Dlouhodobý majetek – úč.hodn.02
+- Fixed Assets – Book Value 02
-- Dlouhod. majetek – oček. hodnota
+- Fixed Assets – Projected Value
-- Finanční analýza dlouhodobého majetku
+- G/L Analysis of Fixed Assets
-- Analýza údržby dlouhodobého majetku
+- Fixed asset maintenance analysis

 ## See Also